HaveUHeard of These Auxiliary Fees for Online Classes?

 At UCF, there are several auxiliary fees associated with various programs that are not technically covered by prepaid scholarships such as Florida Prepaid.
 These fees are often upwards of $600 on top of the school’s credit hour tuition rate.
 The Florida Prepaid scholarship only covers credit hour rates, so that means that the remainder will have to come out of your pocket unless you receive scholarships or financial aid from other sources.

 Not only are there fees that are automatically due just for attending the university, but there are also additional fees associated with certain classes as well.
 Online classes are an additional $18.
 For example, if you are enrolled in an online course, you will be required to pay an additional per credit hour fee depending on that class.
 These additional fees can sometimes be as high as $900 over the actual tuition fee.
 There are also fees associated with taking classes that require computer lab use (yes, even if you have your own laptop and don’t use the school computers).
 Remember, unless there is a flat amount charged, the fees listed are actually per credit hour so you will have to multiply that out to get the total amount.

 For those students fortunate to be a Florida Academic Scholar (100%) or Florida Medallion Scholar (75%) and have Florida Prepaid, there is often excess funds remaining after all other fees are deducted.
-This gets deposited or mailed to your student so they can use that for whatever they want, it can be college living expenses, meals and yes, the auxiliary fees.
+This gets deposited or mailed to your students so they can use that for whatever they want, it can be college living expenses, meals, and yes, the auxiliary fees.